Computer algebra system

 The library must not only provide for the needs of the users, but also the needs of the simplifier.
 For example, the computation of polynomial greatest common divisors is systematically used for the simplification of expressions involving fractions.

 This large amount of required computer capabilities explains the small number of general-purpose computer algebra systems.
-Significant systems include Axiom, Maxima, Magma, Maple, Mathematica, and SageMath.
+Significant systems include Axiom, GAP, Maxima, Magma, Maple, Mathematica, SageMath, and SymPy.

 History

+In the 1950s, while computers were mainly used for numerical computations, there were some research projects into using them for symbolic manipulation.
 Computer algebra systems began to appear in the 1960s and evolved out of two quite different sources—the requirements of theoretical physicists and research into artificial intelligence.

 A prime example for the first development was the pioneering work conducted by the later Nobel Prize laureate in physics Martinus Veltman, who designed a program for symbolic mathematics, especially high-energy physics, called Schoonschip (Dutch for "clean ship") in 1963.
-Another early system was FORMAC.
+Other early systems include FORMAC.

 Using Lisp as the programming basis, Carl Engelman created MATHLAB in 1964 at MITRE within an artificial-intelligence research environment.
 Later MATHLAB was made available to users on PDP-6 and PDP-10 systems running TOPS-10 or TENEX in universities.
 Today it can still be used on SIMH emulations of the PDP-10.
 MATHLAB ("mathematical laboratory") should not be confused with MATLAB ("matrix laboratory"), which is a system for numerical computation built 15 years later at the University of New Mexico.

+In 1987, Hewlett-Packard introduced the first hand-held calculator CAS with the HP-28 series.
+Other early handheld calculators with symbolic algebra capabilities included the Texas Instruments TI-89 series and TI-92 calculator, and the Casio CFX-9970G.

-The first popular computer algebra systems were muMATH, Reduce, Derive (based on muMATH), and Macsyma; a popular copyleft version of Macsyma called Maxima is actively being maintained.
+The first popular computer algebra systems were muMATH, Reduce, Derive (based on muMATH), and Macsyma; a copyleft version of Macsyma is called Maxima.
 Reduce became free software in 2008.
-As of today, the most popular commercial systems are Mathematica and Maple, which are commonly used by research mathematicians, scientists, and engineers.
+Commercial systems include Mathematica and Maple, which are commonly used by research mathematicians, scientists, and engineers.
 Freely available alternatives include SageMath (which can act as a front-end to several other free and nonfree CAS).

-In 1987, Hewlett-Packard introduced the first hand-held calculator CAS with the HP-28 series, and it was possible, for the first time in a calculator, to arrange algebraic expressions, differentiation, limited symbolic integration, Taylor series construction and a solver for algebraic equations.
-In 1999, the independently developed CAS Erable for the HP 48 series became an officially integrated part of the firmware of the emerging HP 49/50 series, and a year later into the HP 40 series as well, whereas the HP Prime adopted the Xcas system in 2013.

-The Texas Instruments company in 1995 released the TI-92 calculator with a CAS based on the software Derive; the TI-Nspire series replaced Derive in 2007.
-The TI-89 series, first released in 1998, also contains a CAS.

-Casio released their first CAS calculator with the CFX-9970G and succeeded it with the Algebra FX Series in 1999-2003 and the current ClassPad Series.
+Other significant systems include Axiom, GAP, Maxima and Magma.

+The movement to web-based applications in the early 2000s saw the release of WolframAlpha, an online search engine and CAS which includes the capabilities of Mathematica.

-More recently, computer algebra systems have been implemented using artificial neural networks.
+More recently, computer algebra systems have been implemented using artificial neural networks, though as of 2020 they are not commercially available.